Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-8-Redux/lesson-8-Redux.md

 View the running starter app in your browser at http://localhost:3000

-### Cleaning Up the Starter Project
+### Clean Up the Starter Project

 Just like in previous lessons, clean up the starter app by doing the following:

-- Open `index.js` and remove the reference to `import ‘./index.css'`
+- :writing_hand: Open `index.js` and remove the reference to `import ‘./index.css'`

-- Delete the `/src/index.css` and `/src/App.css` files
+- :writing_hand: Delete the `/src/index.css` and `/src/App.css` files

-- Open the main `App.js` file and empty the file so you can add your project-specific code later on.
+- :writing_hand: Open the main `App.js` file and empty the file so you can add your project-specific code later on.

 ## Add Project Dependencies

-Before you create the files you need for your project,

-### Bring Redux, React Redux, and Redux Thunk Onboard
+Before you create the files you need for your project, bring Redux, React Redux, and Redux Thunk Onboard.

 The first dependencies to add are `Redux`, `React Redux`, and `Redux Thunk` (we’ll explain this last one when we come to configure your redux store).
 Back in a terminal window, make sure you’re in the root project location and enter the following command:

+:writing_hand:

 ```
 npm add redux react-redux redux-thunk